Supporting Harm Reduction Programs

 This guide is intended for syringe services programs (SSPs) and SSP funders to support their understanding of data collection and monitoring.
 It provides an overview of the benefits and drawbacks of implementing unique identifiers (UID) as a method of data collection.
 The guide includes considerations for SSPs considering implementing a UID system and considerations for funders who are considering requiring individual-level data from grant recipients.

-What Can Your Data Do for Youin collaboration with AIDS United and the National Association of City and County Health Officials (NACCHO).
+What Can Your Data Do for You? in collaboration with AIDS United and the National Association of City and County Health Officials (NACCHO).
 July 6, 2022.
+A webinar recording about how to use program data in grant applications and drafting program evaluations.
 (Slides available here.)